Change, Change, Change — Tips to Better Manage the Rate of Organizational Change

 Four Tips to Better Manage the Rate of Organizational Change

-Here are four change management consulting tips on one of the most crucial aspects of managing change well — how you communicate change to better manage the rate of organizational change faced by everyone.
+Based upon change management simulation data, Here are four change management consulting tips on one of the most crucial aspects of managing change well — how you communicate change to better manage the rate of organizational change faced by everyone.

 If, for instance, your renewal business is faltering an image of a cowboy lassoing a runaway horse would stick in employees’ minds to illustrate the change needed.
 You get the idea — keep it simple and focused at first.

-Using the example of building renewal business, outline the plan for training them in how to more fully engage customers and present expanded solutions.
+Using the example of building the renewal business, outline the plan for training them in how to more fully engage customers and present expanded solutions.
 Make sure they know you appreciate their contributions to date and focus on the support and reinforcement you will provide to help learn the new way of doing things.

 The more those affected by the change are actively involved in the details of the change from their point of view, the more likely they will be committed to its success.